 Pause and reflect.
 It is seldom that the world forces us to slow down.
 See this as an opportunity to take stock of your life and the way that you live.
 What is working well for you?
 What would you like to change?
 This is not meant to be a list of all the things you do wrong, rather focus on what matters most.
 Check in with your values, those guiding principles that support your choices, decisions and actions in life.

 Health first.
 If you do become physically unwell while at home seek medical advice.
 If you are feeling like your mental health is suffering, seek mental health advice.
-The Mind Room is here to support you, book online or contact us on (03) 9495 6261.
+The Mind Room is here to support you, contact us on (03) 9495 6261.

 . . .

 To stay up-to-date with Coronavirus Information, check in with the National Coronavirus Health Information Line on 1800 020 080 or visit www.health.gov.au

 In a mental health crisis, call Lifeline 13 11 14

 Another way to ensure you’re looking after your mental health during periods of isolation is by connecting with others – Beyond Blue have an online forum ‘Coping with coronavirus’ which is a safe place where anyone can share how they’re feeling and offer support to those affected.